wildcatdb/wildcat/readme.md

 Wildcat is a high-performance embedded key-value database (or storage engine) written in Go.
 It incorporates modern database design principles including LSM (Log-Structured Merge) tree architecture, MVCC (Multi-Version Concurrency Control), and lock-free data structures for its critical paths, along with automatic background operations to deliver excellent read/write performance with strong consistency guarantees.

 ## Features
-- LSM (Log-Structured Merge) tree architecture optimized for high write throughput
+- LSM (Log-Structured Merge) tree architecture optimized for write and read throughput
 - Lock-free MVCC ensures non-blocking reads and writes
 - WAL logging captures full transaction state for recovery and rehydration
 - Version-aware skip list for fast in-memory MVCC access
 - Atomic write path, safe for multithreaded use
 - Scalable design with background flusher and compactor
-- Durable and concurrent block storage, leveraging direct, offset-based file I/O (using `pread`/`pwrite`) for optimal performance and control
+- Durable and concurrent and atomic block storage, leveraging direct, offset-based file I/O (using `pread`/`pwrite`) for optimal performance and control
 - Atomic LRU for active block manager handles
 - Memtable lifecycle management and snapshot durability
 - SSTables are immutable BTree's